panel-attack/panel-attack/docs/panels.md

 #### popping

 Right before a matched panel disappears it plays the popping animation.
-The popping animation at maximum 6 frames long and does not loop.
+The popping animation is at maximum 6 frames long and does not loop.

 #### hovering